microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 VS Code already has an efficient and synchronous mechanism to maintain token information used for syntax highlighting and we can reuse that to identify opening and closing brackets.

-This is the another performance culprit of the Bracket Pair Colorization extension: It does not have access to these tokens and has to recompute them on its own.
+This is the another challenge of the Bracket Pair Colorization extension that affects performance negatively: It does not have access to these tokens and has to recompute them on its own.
 [We thought long](https://github.com/microsoft/vscode/issues/128465#issuecomment-879089188) about how we could efficiently and reliably expose token information to extensions, but came to the conclusion that we cannot do this without a lot of implementation details leaking into the extension API.
-Because the extension still has to send over a list of all bracket pairs in the document, such an API alone would not even solve the performance problem.
+Because the extension still has to send over a list of color decorations for each bracket in the document, such an API alone would not even solve the performance problem.

-When applying an edit at the beginning of a document that changes all following tokens (such as inserting `/*`), VS Code does not retokenize long documents all at once, but in chunks over time.
-This ensures that the UI does not freeze.
+As a side note, when applying an edit at the beginning of a document that changes all following tokens (such as inserting `/*` for C like languages), VS Code does not retokenize long documents all at once, but in chunks over time.
+This ensures that the UI does not freeze, even though tokenization happens synchronously in the renderer.

 ## The Basic Algorithm